 So long as you travel in established routes where locals and tourists go, you are really very safe from the dangers associated with the illicit drug trade.
 In the case of my fiancé and I, we were visiting the area to see the lush vegetation and natural beauty as well as to travel the rivers where the Ruak and Mekong converge between the three nations.

-We hired a local boat (punt) along with other visitors to experience the waters here and it was amazing to see how obvious the demarcation of the different rivers were where they met.
+We hired a local boat (punt) along with other visitors to experience the waters here and it was amazing to see how obvious the demarcation of the different rivers was where they met.
 You could actually see straight lines that formed separating the different colours of each river!
 We went up right next to the Myanmar shore and then turned to visit some markets in Donsao, Laos.

 In Donsao, we took a few photos of the area (including some bottled snakes, scorpions and other creepy crawlies) before doing a bit of Jade shopping where my lovely fiancé bought me a lovely green jade bracelet.
 We then took the boat (which was really rocky) back to the Thai border to return back south.